szsoftware/vsix-extension-example/extension-test/README.md

 3. Check the stack traces provided for errors to locate the source of the problem.
 4. Use different console methods (`console.warn()`, `console.error()`, etc.) to categorize your debug output.

+For more detailed information about the console redirection feature, including recent changes, troubleshooting steps, and a simplified test environment, see the [CONSOLE-REDIRECTION.md](./CONSOLE-REDIRECTION.md) file.

 ## Troubleshooting

 - **Memory Issues**: If you encounter "JavaScript heap out of memory" errors, increase the Node.js memory limit using `NODE_OPTIONS="--max-old-space-size=4096"` or a higher value